SaraBee/SaraBee.github.io/_posts/2020-09-13-is-this-mahler.md

 {% endhighlight %}

 This overwrote the clock that was there by default, so I added one back in.
-By default, scripts run in `.tmux.com` are executed once every 15 seconds, which was more than fast enough for my purpose.
+By default, scripts run in `.tmux.conf` are executed once every 15 seconds, which was more than fast enough for my purpose.
 My status bar then looks like this:

 <img src="/images/now-playing.jpg">